paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-007-boards-councils-and-committees.md

     (ii) any comments of the Chairman.

-(6) In this subsection, the term “budget” has the meaning given that term in [section 231(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section231/f&num=0&edition=prelim).
+(6) In this subsection, the term “budget” has the meaning given that term in section 231(f) 1 of this title.

 **(g) Semiannual Updates on Council Meetings.—**